 |

-My name is Mukti & I’m a professional voice over artist, vocalist and direct... |
+My name is Mukti & I’m a professional voice over artist, vocalist and director; I produce professional rec... |

-We can also help you with other post-production tasks like sync to picture, sound effects, mixing and more!
+We can also help you with other post-production tasks like sync-to-picture, sound effects, mixing, and more!

 And that’s not all…!